 Please see response to 3. above.
 Shareholders' decisions are generally taken by a vote on resolutions tabled at general meetings.
 The CA also permits companies (other than listed public companies), subject to meeting the prescribed conditions, to seek shareholders' approval by obtaining their signatures to resolutions in writing, which are circulated to all shareholders who are entitled to receive notice of such general meeting.
-In view of the COVID-19 pandemic and safe-distancing restrictions, special regulations were passed to introduce temporary 'alternative arrangements' to, among others, enable general meetings to be convened and conducted via electronic means if necessary, but this will be revoked from 1 July 2023.
-That said, the regulators are considering enacting legislative amendments to among others, provide companies with the option to conduct general meetings by electronic means, even after the special regulations are revoked.
+From 1 July 2023, in addition to the convening of physical meetings, the CA was amended to allow companies the option to conduct general meetings in a fully virtual or hybrid (i.e. both physical and virtual) manner.
+SGX-listed companies however, are only permitted under the SGX-LR to hold either physical or hybrid general meetings.